Position-dependent mass in strong quantum gravitational background fields: Introduction

-In continuation of this study, following the more recent work of Naila Amir and Shahid Iqbal \cite{26}, we construct coherent states for the spectrum of this system based on the Gazeau–Klauder (GK) formalism \cite{27}.
-These coherent states which have been constructed for a large variety of Hamiltonian systems \cite{26,27,28,29,30,31,32} satisfy the Klauder’s minimum conditions \cite{33,34} such as: normalizability, continuity in the label and the existence of a resolution of unity with a positive definite weight function and the temporal stability.
-With the mathematical properties of these states at hand, we also study their statistical properties \cite{26,31,35,36,37,38,39,40} such as the photon distribution, the photon mean number, the intensity correlation and the Mandel parameter.
-In the next section, we review in 1D, the outgoing of this GUP model with strong quantum gravity measurement and the corresponding local translation generator.
+This paper is organised as follows: In the next section, we review in 1D, the outgoing of this GUP model with strong quantum gravity measurement and the corresponding local translation generator.
 Section \ref{sec3} is devoted to the study of PDM in an infinite square-well potential in strong quantum gravitational background fields.
 We give the spectrum of this system by solving analytically the Schrödinger equation.
-In section \ref{sec4}, the construction of coherent states à la Gazeau-Klauder has been presented and the quantum statistical properties of the constructed coherent states have been discussed.
 Finally, we conclude this work in section \ref{sec5}.